-My name is Margaret Henderson and I’m a part-time biomedical librarian at Virginia Commonwealth University.
-I am very interested in the rise of informatics as a potential future for librarians, eScience, teaching, research, and collaboration.
+My name is Margaret Henderson and I’ve just started as Director, Research Data Management and Associate Professor at VCU Libraries, Virginia Commonwealth University.
+My previous position at VCU Libraries was Assistant Professor, Research & Education Librarian at the Tompkins-McCaw Library for the Health Sciences.
+I am very interested in the rise of informatics, data, and eScience, and how these fields intersect with the reference work, teaching, research, and collaboration I do as a librarian.
 Actually, I’m interested in most anything in our field and I always have a hard time deciding on what to attend when I go to a meeting.

 In the rest of my life I spend lots of time with my family.
-We all love travel.
-I am taxi service for my younger daughter who loves her horse more than her family.
-And my husband and I fund the artistic efforts of our older daughter who is in art school.
 My alternate blog is Life, Needlework, and Everything.